25% off on first order withAPEX25

 How to Download

-1. Navigate towards More Villagers on CurseForge, then click Files near the top.
+1. Navigate to More Villagers on CurseForge and click Files near the top.

 More Villagers Mod CurseForge

-2. Scroll down and locate your desired Game Version for this mod.
+2. Scroll down and locate your desired game version.

-3. Once found, press the three vertical dots to the right and click Download File.
+3. Press the three vertical dots on the right and click Download File.

 More Villagers Mod Download